These terms of engagement and information apply to all work undertaken by Greenwood Roche.

 You may terminate our retainer at any time.

-We may terminate our retainer in any of the circumstances set out in the Law Society’s Rules of Conduct and Client Care for Lawyers.
+We may terminate our retainer in any of the circumstances set out in the Law Society’s Rules of Conduct and Client Care for Lawyers or in these terms.

 If our retainer is terminated (whether by you or us) you must pay us all fees due and all disbursements and expenses incurred up to the date of termination.